Watch together here.

 Choice and comfort.

-Our 40 seat theatre features recliners, sofas, armchairs, and tiered vintage Whanganui cinema seating.
+Our new Screen 2 theatre features recliners, sofas, armchairs, and tiered vintage Whanganui cinema seating.
 Plus there is flexible spaces for wheelchair users, and beanbags for those wanting the ultimate front row experience.

 Just like the films we show, our cinema seating offers something different with everyone soon finding their favourite.
 The key to our seating map is here, and it's normally possible to be just like Goldilocks when you arrive and try each empty seat out to get the one that's just right for you: